 The online application form is available through UTSA’s Graduate School website, and it may be saved and updated until you are ready to pay the application fee and submit.

-Current resume: Optional requirement, include employment or other related experience.
+Current resume: Required – please include employment or other related experience.

 Letters of reference: A minimum of two letters required.
 Students can submit a request for letters of recommendation through the online application.
 The application system will send their recommenders a rating form and a section for them to upload their letter.